buildpacks/spec/buildpack.md

 A buildpack MAY specify that a `<layers>/<layer>/` directory is a launch layer by placing `launch = true` in `<layers>/<layer>.toml`.

-The lifecycle MUST make all launch layers accessible to the app as defined in the [Environment](#environment) section.
+The lifecycle MUST make all launch layers accessible to the app as described in the [Environment](#environment) section.

 The lifecycle MUST include each launch layer in the built OCI image.
 The lifecycle MUST also store the Layer Content Metadata associated with each layer so that it can be recovered using the layer Diff ID.